-But these feline breeds are sure to change any dog-lover's mind.
+These feline breeds are sure to change any dog lover's mind.
 If you're a natural canine person living in a place that doesn't allow dogs — or maybe just want to broaden your pet horizons — check out these guys.

 The Abyssinian has a true fondness for water and for humans.
 Loving to play fetch, the cat will retrieve and carry a toy in his mouth similar to a canine.
 In addition, he loves being around humans and helping them out with household chores.
 Unfortunately, he can become easily depressed if not given enough attention or time from his owner.

-The Manx is a rare cat breed not only because it can be found tailess, but also because it truly likes people.
-Known for responding to his name, as well as listening when being told "no," this kitty loves affection and her human family.
+The Manx is a rare cat breed not only because it can be found tailless, but also because it truly likes people.
+Known for responding to his name, as well as listening when being told no, this kitty loves affection and her human family.